palmieri/palmieri.github.io/_news/announcement_18.md

 ---

 We enjoyed the discussions at IROS 2023 about our latest research projects!
-Our novel approaches on semantic-aware navigation and human-aware task and behavior planning got quite positive feedbacks.
+Our novel approaches on semantic-aware navigation, multi-modal model predictive control and human-aware task and behavior planning got quite positive feedback.
 Fore more details check the publications section.